Manifestor-cc/usage-guide/docs/extras/dismissing_a_false_positive_in_windows_defender.md

 Start the game which has Online-Fix installed, and wait for the Windows Defender pop-up to appear.

 :::note
-If the pop-up doesn’t appear, open Windows Security from the Start menu, open Virus & threat protection, then Protection history and select the top item.
+If the pop-up doesn't appear, open Windows Security from the Start menu, open Virus & threat protection, then Protection history and select the top item.
 :::

 ### 2. Click on the Windows Defender pop-up